 The time extension of sound has a similar extent to the time extension of bodily motion (each splash is about 0.5-1 sec long).
 When we dance our time extended bodily position synchronises with the time extension of the music which makes swaying or foot tapping in time to music entirely natural.
 Compared with sounds the time extension of our visual image is extremely short (perhaps a tenth of a second or less) so vision does not blend well with sound and bodily motion.

 The observation point seems as if it is at the centre of a hollow sphere of events, the events being on the inside surface with no events between the observation point and that surface.
 This allows the click of a clock to extend the same amount of time whether it is apparently distant or near to us.
 Were a distant clock really distant in Experience, rather than scaled to emulate distance, the clock would appear to go faster if it were further away because the time between clicks would subtend a smaller angle at the listening point.
-The distance of a sound from our bodies is marked by its intensity in Experience and the duration of the sound by its angular extent in time at the observation point.
+The distance of a sound from our bodies is marked by cues such as its intensity in Experience and the duration of the sound by its angular extent in time at the observation point.

 Try looking at a patch of colour.
 The patch is a quale, a connection to the various relations of the colour, from the effect light has on the retina to how that relates to surrounding colours etc. The extension in time means that each quale can also relate to whole words and actions.
 This is the knowing of the colour: knowing is in the quale itself.
 Knowing is inside Experience, it does not involve anything cycling into the viewing point.
 We "know" as we have our Experience.

 The Relationship between time in Experience and clock time